 A room with bubbles, some were filled liquid smoke you can burst to create a foggy effect.
-Trying to burst only those was a hoot.
-There we were given seltzer shots of either black cherry, lemon or vanilla cream.
+Trying to burst only those were a hoot.
+There we were given seltzer shots of either black cherry, lemon, or vanilla cream.
 Black cherry was awesome!
 Ooh, be careful in this room…the floor can get a bit slippery.

 There’s a neon day-glow painted lush green jungle room and a perfectly positioned spot for photo ops.

 There’s a rainbow tunnel with changing lights.
 The kiddos had a ball running up and down this one!Silver foil streamer curtains you can get happily lost in.There’s a black and white room that reminded me of pop artist Roy Lichtenstein’s work and was dedicated to those folks who don’t dream in color.There’s a laundry room complete with a cotton candy man handing out complimentary sticks and baskets you can ride in!
 How fun!
 Doing the laundry never looked so appealing before!!

 Behind the washing machine is a hidden dryer room with hanging crystals you carefully walk through as the lights all around you change color.

 Our favorite was by far the blue ball pit made to feel like you’re underwater!
 We could’ve stayed there all day!